Choosing the Right Website Package

 Choosing the right web design package is crucial for small and medium-sized businesses looking to build a strong online presence.

-But what is a Website Package?
+What is a Website Package?

 - How many pages will it include?